Go back

 2024-2025

-• On the question of data collection and use in relation to gender equality in academia we plan to organize two webinars with invited speakers + requested follow-up by CG universities, one in autumn 2024 and one in Spring 2025:
+• On the question of data collection and use in relation to equality/equity in academia, we plan to organize two webinars with invited speakers, with follow-up actions by CG universities:

-• Webinar on Data collection and how it impacts on the archives of knowledge, inclusive gender equality and other kinds of equal opportunity and affirmative action practices.
+• 1.
+Webinar on Data collection and how it impacts on the archives of knowledge, inclusive gender equality, and other kinds of equal opportunity and affirmative action practices (Autumn 2024).

-• Webinar on Data, the Reform of Research Assessment and the slow progress of women in academic careers.
+• 2.
+Webinar on the issue of Data, the Reform of Research Assessment and the slow progress of women in academic careers (Spring 2025).

 2025-2026

-• Focus on the digital domain and social justice through organization of 2 webinars with invited speakers + requested follow-up by CG universities, one in autumn 2025 and one in Spring 2026:
+• Focus on the digital domain and social justice through the organization of two webinars with invited speakers, with follow-up actions by CG universities, one in autumn 2025 and one in Spring 2026:

-• Webinar on algorithmic bias in artificial intelligence.
+• Webinar on algorithmic bias in Artificial Intelligence (Autumn 2025).

-• Entering in collaboration with STEM WG on the topics of EDI in digitalization and artificial intelligence, participation in promotion and outreach of our collaborative efforts.
+• Collaboration with STEM WG on the topics of EDI in digitalization and Artificial Intelligence, participation in promotion and outreach of our collaborative efforts.

 Contact person at the CG Office: Emmanuelle Gardan (gardan@coimbra-group.eu)